Medical Profile Model: Scientific and Practical Applications in Healthcare: Medical Profile Model

-In this work, we model representation of a patient's medical history through contextualized embeddings built with transformer architecture neural network model~\cite{devlin2019bert}.
+In this work, we model a patient's medical history through contextualized embeddings built with transformer architecture neural network model~\cite{devlin2019bert}.
 By analogy from natural language tasks such model process sequentially organized data samples.
-Only a sample, instead of being a text consisting of tokens, in our case represents a patient history consisting of events in the form of ICD-10 codes.
-Also in general it is true that gender and age significantly affect a person's condition and should be included in the modeling process.
+Only a sample, instead of being a text consisting of tokens (words), in our case represents a patient history consisting of medical events in the form of ICD-10 codes.

+Demographic factors as well significantly affect a person's health condition and should be included in the modeling process.
 In our setup, we design special tokens for both genders and each age in years from 0 to 99 (see Fig.~\ref{figure_arch} for the complete sample example).
 In our medical dataset, we estimate the age of a patient at the moment of their last diagnosis event.
-In the insurance data, we know the age at the moment of an insurance application.
+In the insurance data, we know a person's age at the moment of an insurance application.

 The history lengths can significantly vary across the patients.
 We limit the maximum length with $H=128$ event slots and do not remove repeating codes.
 By this number, we can encompass more than 99\% of histories without trimming.
 We try to work with only well-represented ICDs and filter out codes that encounter less than 5 times across our medical data.
 This procedure left us with 6,986 ICD-10 codes.
 Thus the total length of our "token" vocabulary $V$ (with gender/age and auxiliary tokens) is $|V|=7,096$.

 Figure~\ref{figure_arch} outlines the data flow pipeline in our model.
 At the image bottom (in blue and red colors), a couple of history samples are presented.
 As the raw input samples are of different lengths, on the next step they are padded to the maximum length and converted to indices (central gray-colored part) with the \emph{Index Map}.